 Tracking SEO performance

-Android developers have more possibilities to track their SEO, while iOS developers must make do with a minimum of data that is available through iTunes Connect “App Analytics”.
+Android developers have more possibilities to track it, while iOS developers must make do with a minimum of data that is available through iTunes Connect “App Analytics”.
 Let’s see both cases:

 The only data provided by iTunes Connect can be found here: App Analytics > Sources > Web Referrers.
 Look for “Google” domains and you will see the traffic and installs coming from Google in various countries: